 They see it as a simple lack of willpower, laziness, or a refusal to "eat less and move more".
 But like all chronic diseases, the root causes of obesity run much deeper.
-They can be genetic, psychological, sociocultural, economic and enviornmental.
-It is time we break the cycle of shame and blame and revaluate our approach for addressing this complex chronic disease that affects 650 million people worldwide.
+They can be genetic, psychological, sociocultural, economic and environmental.
+It is time we break the cycle of shame and blame and reevaluate our approach for addressing this complex chronic disease that affects 650 million people worldwide.

 The human body has in-built mechanisms to protect itself from starvation – this can make it hard to maintain weight loss.